Skarlso/blogsource/content/posts/2018-03-15-kubernetes-distributed-application.md

 args: ["--broadcast-address=nsqlookup.default.svc.cluster.local"]
 ~~~

 So what's happening here?
 What's the `--broadcast-address` for?
 By default, nsqlookup will use the `hostname` as broadcast address.
 Meaning, when the consumer runs a callback it will try to connect to something like `http://nsqlookup-234kf-asdf:4161/lookup?topics=image` which will not work of course.
-By setting the broadcast-addres to the broadcasted internal DNS that callback will be `http://nsqlookup.default.svc.cluster.local:4161/lookup?topic=images`.
+By setting the broadcast-addres to the internal DNS that callback will be `http://nsqlookup.default.svc.cluster.local:4161/lookup?topic=images`.
 Which will work as expected.

-NSQ Lookup also requires two ports to be available.
+NSQ Lookup also requires two ports forwarded.
 One for broadcasting and one for nsqd daemon callback.
-These are defined in the Dockerfile and in the kubernetes yaml file like this:
+These are exposed in the Dockerfile and then utilized in the kubernetes template like this:

 In the container template: